 Companies in groups are not required to notify uncertain amounts in relation to corporation tax if they relate to intra group transactions and the net effect is that the value of tax advantages obtained by the group as a whole does not exceed the £5m threshold.

-According to the draft guidance, notification of an uncertainty will be by way of a digital form which is accessible from within the business’s government gateway account.
+Notification of an uncertainty should be made by way of a digital form which is accessible from within the business’s government gateway account.
 The notifier should provide the company name and tax reference/VAT registration number; and details of the uncertainty, including:

-There will be a separate annual notification for each of the covered taxes.
-For corporation tax, this would be due when the return is due to be filed.
-For VAT and other non-annual returns, the notification would be due when the last return for the financial year in question is due to be filed.
+There is a separate annual notification for each of the covered taxes.
+For corporation tax, this is due when the return is due to be filed.
+For VAT and other non-annual returns, the notification is due when the last return for the financial year in question is due to be filed.

-There will be a £5,000 penalty for the first failure to report.
-A second failure in a 3 year period in relation to the same tax will give rise to a £25,000 penalty and any subsequent failure in the 3 year period in relation to the same tax a £50,000 penalty.
-Penalties will be appealable, and there will be a 'reasonable excuse' defence.
+There is a £5,000 penalty for the first failure to report.
+A second failure in a 3 year period in relation to the same tax gives rise to a £25,000 penalty and any subsequent failure in the 3 year period in relation to the same tax a £50,000 penalty.
+Penalties are appealable, and there is a 'reasonable excuse' defence.

-For companies, the penalty will only be imposed on the company and not on individual employees.
+For companies, the penalty can only be imposed on the company and not on individual employees.

 24 Mar 2020